 While there’s no single agreed definition of what neurodiversity is, it does help as an umbrella term to identify specific needs of therapists and clients.
 UPCA wants to encourage its members and so if there are specific issues we can support you with related to membership, audit or accreditation please contact Helen Fisher the administrator.
 With a more detailed knowledge of your specific needs, we could then tailor-make a more enabling process.

-Annual CPD Audit
+5-Yearly Re-accreditation and Annual CPD Audit

 UPCA are required by UTC/UKCP to carry out a yearly audit of members CPD and currently this is set at 20% of clinical members.
 Selection for audit is carried out on a random basis.
 If you are selected for audit, you will be contacted and will receive an additional set of papers for completion.
 The audit seeks to confirm the details of the CPD submitted at your last membership renewal.
 A copy of your renewal form can be provided.
 Based on the information from your renewal you will be asked to provide: